Disabling Control Panel Using Group Policy

-In the context of Windows, the control panel is a software module used to perform administrative and management operating system tasks and/or provide access to specific software features.
+In Windows, the Control Panel is a software component that performs administrative and management tasks and provides access to specific software features.

-It is used to configure and manage almost all aspects of Windows, including keyboard and mouse functionality, users and passwords, power options, network settings, desktop background, display settings, sound settings, mouse settings, hardware and software options, installation and removal of programs, parental control, speech recognition, etc.
+It is used to configure and manage almost all aspects of Windows, including keyboard and mouse functionality, user and password settings, power options, network settings, desktop background, display settings, sound settings, mouse settings, hardware and software options, program installation and removal, parental controls, speech recognition, etc.

 Techopedia explains

-The control panel is normally part of the system’s graphical user interface (GUI), which provides easy management and access to panel components.
+The control panel is usually part of the system’s graphical user interface (GUI), which provides easy management and access to panel components.

 The control panel comprises a group of individual applets.
-Therefore, using the implies the use of one or more applets to modify the way in which some parts of Windows work.
+Therefore, using it requires one or more applets to modify how certain parts of Windows work.

-The is one of the most important parts of the Windows operating system.
-In this training, I intend to teach you how to disable using Group Policy in domain networks.
+It is one of the most essential parts of the Windows operating system.
+In this training, I will teach you how to disable Group Policy in domain networks.
 In the, we can make most of an operating system’s vital and basic settings, so disabling this part can reduce security risks for a normal user.

 In the first step, we must enter the Group Policy Management console and create a Policy Object.